JuliaQX/QXGraphDecompositions.jl/docs/src/index.md

     add_edge!(G, i, j)
 end

-# To get an elimination order for G with minimal treewidth we call quickbb.
+# To get an elimination order for G with minimal treewidth we can use the min fill heuristic.
-# elimination_order, md = quickbb(G)
+# tw, elimination_order = min_fill(G);
 @show elimination_order

-# The treewidth of the elimination order is contained in the metadata dictionary returned by
+# The treewidth of the elimination order is:
-# quickbb.
-@show md[:treewidth]
+@show tw
 ```

 For more information about the algorithms made available by QXGraphDecompositions please